ietf-wg-cellar/ebml-specification/specification.markdown

 the "Specification Required" policy
 [@!RFC8126].

-The following two-octet Element IDs are RESERVED: 0x7FFF and 0x4000.
+The following two-octet Element ID is RESERVED: 0x7FFF.

-Values in the two-octet ranges of 0x0000 to 0x3FFF and 0x8000 to 0xFFFF are not valid for use as an Element ID.
+Values in the two-octet ranges of 0x0000 to 0x4000 and 0x8000 to 0xFFFF are not valid for use as an Element ID.

 Three-octet Element IDs **MUST** be between 0x203FFF and 0x3FFFFE.
 Element IDs are to be allocated within this range according to the "First Come First Served" policy [@!RFC8126].

-The following three-octet Element IDs are RESERVED: 0x3FFFFF and 0x200000.
+The following three-octet Element ID is RESERVED: 0x3FFFFF.

-Values in the three-octet ranges of 0x000000 to 0x1FFFFF and 0x400000 to 0xFFFFFF are not valid for use as an Element ID.
+Values in the three-octet ranges of 0x000000 to 0x200000 and 0x400000 to 0xFFFFFF are not valid for use as an Element ID.

 Four-octet Element IDs **MUST** be between 0x101FFFFF